Skip to main content

 Daily Diving Conditions

-For daily information on diving conditions, as well as the local beach and weather report, call (619) 221-8824.
-Remember, for the latest information on the area and conditions, check with a lifeguard before diving.
+Call 619-221-8824 for daily information on diving conditions, the local beach and the weather report.
+Remember to check with a lifeguard before diving for the latest information on the area and conditions.

 Kelp Forests

-Kelp forests are abundant along San Diego's coastline and provide habitat for a large variety of marine life including fish, crustaceans, invertebrates and marine mammals.
+Kelp forests are abundant along San Diego's coastline and provide habitat for a wide variety of marine life, including fish, crustaceans, invertebrates and marine mammals.
 Some scuba deaths have been attributed to entanglement in kelp.
-For this reason, it is recommended that divers carry a knife to cut themselves, or their buddies, free.
+For this reason, it is recommended that divers carry a knife to cut themselves or their buddies free.

 Shipwrecks and Artificial Reefs